Norman-else/demo-code-reference/package_predictor/README.md

 - `train.py` – trains the model using `data.csv`
 - `predict.py` – loads the saved model and predicts for a given product name and description
-- `data.csv` – example training data
+- `data.csv` – example training data containing only names and descriptions

 ## Usage